ScorpionBytes/h3-cli/guides/auto-inject-creds.md

 * **Re-encrypting a credential:** You can re-encrypt a credential by re-invoking `h3 create-auto-injected-credential`.
 A new AES-256 key is generated each time the command is executed.

-These security measures were taken to best ensure the security of your auto-injected credentials - even in the event that your system or H3 systems are compromised.
+These security measures were taken to ensure the security of your auto-injected credentials.

-If H3 systems are compromised, the attacker could potentially gain access to the AES key, but they would not have access to the encrypted credential, which is stored on your system.

-Similarly, if your system is compromised, the attacker could potentially gain access to the encrypted credential and your h3-cli API key, but they would not have access to the AES key needed to decrypt the credential, which is stored on H3's systems.

-Both H3 systems *and* your system would have to be compromised simultaneously for an attacker to decrypt your auto-injected credential.

 ### Step 3: Add the auto-injected credential to your pentest configuration